soft whole wheat sourdough rolls

 Brushing the finished rolls with melted butter will give them a soft exterior as well.

-I highly recommend you use a mixer for this recipe because it requires a lot of kneading!
+I highly recommend you use a mixer for this recipe!

 Soft Whole Wheat Sourdough Rolls Baking Schedule